wineslab/colosseum-oran-commag-dataset/README.md

 We load the CSV dataset included in the repository.
 CSV files are loaded into Pandas DataFrame structures, which are used in this case to feed the DRL agents with data.
 In real-world deployments, data is reported directly from DUs.
 In this case, and for testing purposes only, we provide functions to emulate such data by extracting it from the dataset we collected.

 ### Phase 3
 We run a loop that extracts data from the dataset and feeds it to each DRL agent.
-Data is taken from the dataset at random, grouped according to the slice they belong to, and fed to the corresponding DRL agent, which uses the DDPG policy network to compute the best action to maximize the reward.
+Data is taken from the dataset at random, grouped according to the slice they belong to, and fed to the corresponding DRL agent, which uses the PPO policy network to compute the best action to maximize the reward.